Fifty Shades of Grey (soundtrack): Background

 Meetings about the album took place nearly two years prior the album's release when plans of a film were announced.
 Mike Knobloch, president of film music and publishing at Universal said: "We really wanted the songs to be part of the fiber of the film — nothing crowbarred in or just auxiliary to the experience.
 There was a very deliberate effort to create as much original material as possible, to tailor the production, the lyrics, and the performance."

 Beyoncé was one of the first singers approached for the film.
 Knobloch said: "She thought it was an opportunity to do something that aligned nicely with her brand and agenda."
 Sia was approached by Knobloch and music supervisor Dana Sano with a scene they had in mind: "It's a pivotal moment, when the two protagonists have an ecstatic and intimate first sexual encounter.
 [Sia] played us songs and we would say, 'That's good, but could it be more of this, or less of that?'.
 By the end we left her spinning her wheels about what she had to do to deliver just the right song to us for the film."
 The Weeknd was involved in the project very early.
 Tom Mackay, a manager at Republic Records, explained: "He worked on a number of songs for a number of scenes.
 Some were working and some weren't, but he just kept at it, and kept at it, and kept at it.
 In the end, he wrote 'Earned It' and it's the biggest song of his career to date.
 It's the only song that's in the movie twice."

 On January 12, 2015, E. L. James announced the soundtrack would be released on February 10, 2015.

 Singles

 The soundtrack was preceded by the release of two singles.
-"Earned It", performed by the Weeknd, was released as the album's lead single on December 23, 2014, peaked at number three on the US Billboard Hot 100 and was included on his second album Beauty Behind the Madness.
-Ellie Goulding's "Love Me like You Do" was released as the second single on January 7, 2015; it reached number one on the national charts of 16 countries including the UK Singles Chart, and peaked at number three on the Hot 100 and was included on her third album Delirium.
+"Earned It" by Canadian singer the Weeknd was released as the album's lead single on December 23, 2014, peaked at number three on the US Billboard Hot 100 and was included on his second album Beauty Behind the Madness.
+"Love Me like You Do" by English singer Ellie Goulding was released as the second single on January 7, 2015; it reached number one on the national charts of 16 countries including the UK Singles Chart, and peaked at number three on the Hot 100 and was included on her third album Delirium.